-• The interface can also be modeled implicitly.
-Instead of adding a layer to the stack, the inter-layer transport parameters can be modified to account for the additional resistance.
-See the Advanced Bumblebee tutorials for more details.
+The interface can also be modeled implicitly parameters can be modified to account for th more details. y.
+Instead of adding a ne additional resistance. layer to the stack See the Advance , the inter-layer transport d Bumblebee tutorials for